carlonicolo/introsde-2015-assignment-1/README.md

 ```

-In easy to see, because is commented, each task where is executed then i only describe the most interesting thing the **tag arg** inside the **tag java**:
+Is easy to see, because is commented, each task where is executed then i only describe the most interesting thing, the **tag arg** inside the **tag java**:

 ```xml